vmware/vmware-aria-operations-integration-sdk/docs/guides/adding_to_an_adapter.md

 Before creating a metric or property, ensure that the attribute describing the data is [present in the object model](#defining-an-attribute-in-the-object-model).

-When using an Integration SDK Library, metrics and properties can be added using the attribute key and a value.
+When using an Adapter Library, metrics and properties can be added using the attribute key and a value.
 In the case of attributes in groups, the group key(s) and attribute key are separated by a pipe "|" and form the metric or property key.